enisdenjo/graphql-ws/README.md

   refreshCurrentToken,
 } from './my-auth';

+// non-fatal WebSocket connection close events will cause the
+// client to automatically reconnect. the retries are silent, meaning
+// that the client will not error out unless the retry attempts have been
+// exceeded or the close event was fatal (read more about the fatal
+// close events in the documentation). additionally, all active subscriptions
+// will automatically resubscribe upon successful reconnect. this behaviour
+// can be leveraged to implement a secure and sound way of authentication;
+// handling server-side validation, expiry indication and timely token refreshes

 // indicates that the server closed the connection because of
 // an auth problem. it indicates that the token should refresh let shouldRefreshToken = false,